Freelancer-Protocol/docs/howitworks.md

 <!-- ### Can I cancel or edit a milestone or project? -->

-### Can I edit or cancel milestones?

-**Before it's been accepted**
-The freelancer can single-handledly override a milestone (edit) or cancel it.

-**Whan it's been accepted, before it has started** Both parties can cancel the milestone.

-**Once the milestone has started**
-The freelancer can send his client a request for change.
-The new milestone will only take over the existing one if the client accepts it.

 <!-- Both parties can cancel a whole project or any of its milestones before they start.
 A freelancer can override a project that hasn't been accepted yet.

 If the project has already been accepted, the freelancer has to send a request for change his client will have to accept. -->

----

-parent: How it works
-nav_order: 1

----

 ### How do payments get made?